iamtrask/iamtrask.github.io/_posts/2014-09-24-man-must-explore.markdown

 <p>Speed, Quality, Dev Time... pick two.
 This has been an age-old tradeoff in software development.
 This blog post is about how to maximize this tradeoff in a machine learning context.</p>

-<blockquote>Make it work... then make it fast... then make it beautiful</blockquote>
+<blockquote>Make it work... then make it fast... then make it beautiful -- Matthew Russell</blockquote>

 <p>Speed has traditionally been accomplished by either scaling up to many machines (cluster computing) or threading up on one machine (GPU computing). </p>